talfig/Assembler/README.md

 ---

-After setting up your environment, Navigate to the project directory where the `makefile` is located using:
+After setting up your environment, Navigate to the project directory where the `Makefile` is located using:

 ```bash
 cd Assembler